 Medical supplies used to inject insulin (syringes, fillable pens, non-durable patch pumps like the Omnipod, gauzes, and alcohol swabs) can be covered by Part D with a prescription, as long as they are on the plan’s formulary.
 This equipment is not subject to the $35 per month cap and a deductible may apply.
 The $35 cap applies to the insulin you put into these supplies.

 If you use an insulin pump, the insulin and the pump may be covered under Part B as DME.
-Part B covers DME at 80% of the Medicare-approved amount.
-Starting in July 2023, copays for Part B-covered insulin products are capped at $35 per month, with no deductible.
+Part B covers DME at 80% of the Medicare-approved amount, but as of July 2023, copays for Part B-covered insulin products are capped at $35 per month, with no deductible.
 If you have questions about Part B’s coverage of insulin and your insulin pump is covered by Medicare’s DME benefit, call 1-800-MEDICARE.

 Foot exams and therapeutic shoes